Ari1029/CS348Project/README.md

-# CS348Project: Formula 1 SQL
+# CS 348 Project: Formula 1 SQL
-CS348 Web-based Applicaton Project
+CS348 Web-based Applicaton Project by Aditya Keerthi, Aryan Sharma, Alex Zhu, Cheney Cai, Ryan Shen

 ## How to run the application:
 To run the database-driven application, follow the steps below.
 The production database is on Neon and the application will automatically connect to the live server.